 Mom was dead set on taking us all out to dinner.
-Dad hadn’t had a bowel movement since two days before and all I could think about was cleaning Dad up in a public restaurant after the xxxx dam broke.
+Dad hadn’t had a bowel movement since two days before and all I could think about was cleaning Dad up in a public restaurant after the shit dam broke.

 And then I thought about Teena who has been doing what Mary and I are doing for a couple of weeks, but doing it all alone for 7 frigging years with a wonderful, loving attitude no less.